What is a Threshold Injury? No-Fault Reform Provides Further Clarification

 What is a Threshold Injury?

-In Michigan, a threshold injury is defined as a “serious impairment of body function,” “permanent serious disfigurement,” or death.
+In legal terms, a threshold injury is defined as a “serious impairment of body function,” “permanent serious disfigurement,” or death.
 In short, threshold law is a test that an injured person must pass in order to show that their injuries are “serious enough” to pursue damages against the driver responsible for their collision.
 For example, someone sustaining a life-altering injury requiring intensive care, treatment, or rehabilitation will likely meet the threshold requirement.
 Threshold law only applies to auto accidents and is the measure used to determine a person’s ability to sue the driver who caused the accident for their injuries.

 While “permanent serious disfigurement” seems rather straightforward, you’re probably wondering what constitutes a “serious impairment of body function.”
-This definition is more subjective and has been the core issue of many cases our firm handles, requiring interpretation by the courts.
+This definition is more subjective and has been the core issue in many cases our firm handles, requiring interpretation by the courts.

 - injuries must only affect a person’s lifestyle, not completely destroy it, in order to rise to the level of a threshold injury; and